Carl Edwards – NSCS NEW HAMPSHIRE ADVANCE

 Crew chief Bob Osborne on racing at New Hampshire Motor Speedway:

-• CARL EDWARDS enters the Sylvania 300 at New Hampshire Motor Speedway ninth in the NASCAR Sprint Cup point standings, 60 points behind new leader Denny Hamlin.
-In 26 starts this season, Edwards has accumulated six top-five and 14 top-10 finishes, as well as two poles.
+CARL EDWARDS enters New Hampshire Motor Speedway third in the NASCAR Sprint Cup point standings, only 10 points behind the leader.
+In 27 starts this season, Edwards has accumulated one win, 13 top-five and 18 top-10 finishes, as well as two poles.